Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 Zacchaeus wanted to see Jesus, but at this point, it is not clear why.
 Luke tells us of other people who wanted to see Jesus for different reasons.

-• Herod wanted to see Jesus out of curiosity - Luke 9:9; 23:8
+Herod wanted to see Jesus out of curiosity - Luke 9:9; 23:8

-• Others wanted to see Jesus perform a sign from heaven - Luke 11:16, 29
+Others wanted to see Jesus perform a sign from heaven - Luke 11:16, 29

 We will have to continue to read the story to learn more about Zacchaeus’ intentions.
 Also, Luke 19:3 is where we read the reference to Zacchaeus’ stature.
-In Zacchaeus’ defense, you don’t have to be very short to not be able to see over a crowd of people.
+In Zacchaeus’ defense, you don’t have to be very short not to be able to see over a crowd of people.
 I used to think of myself as fairly tall, until I moved to Idaho and realized there are some really tall people in Idaho.
 So poor Zacchaeus was not tall enough to see over the crowd that surrounded Jesus, and now we have a song about him being a “wee little man.”

 Here we begin to learn more about Zacchaeus.
 He was a chief tax collector, rich, and not very tall.
 How will Zacchaeus respond to this challenge?
-How dedicated is he to seeing Jesus?
-Will he just go home?
-After all he tried but was unable to see Jesus.

 Reading this story makes me wonder about myself.
 How dedicated am I to seeing Jesus?
-How much effort do I dedicate to seeking Him?
+How much effort do I devote to seeking Him?
 Do I make time for spiritual disciplines?
 To read my Bible or a devotional book?
 How much time and effort do I dedicate to prayer?
 If I were in Zacchaeus’s shoes, would I have just gone home and called it a day?

 Think through this with me.
 Most of the people who surrounded Jesus seem to be the sick, lame, poor, and those who needed something from Him.
 Many also expected Jesus to start a rebellion and overthrow the Romans.
 Zacchaeus has plenty of money, and he works for the Romans.
 What could a man like Zacchaeus be missing?
-I would not be surprised if Zacchaeus simply turned around and left after trying and failing to see Jesus.
+I would not be surprised if Zacchaeus turned around and left after trying and failing to see Jesus.

 Not easily deterred